Why we pick up fallen stones in the cemetery

 in the silence and secludedness of the cemetery

 Can we, too, hold this kind of reverence to honor what was and is?
-Can we thaw the ice of our inner libertarians, our inner “me vs everybody else” and “us versus them” parts that deludes us into thinking that I only need to care about what I own, what I’m in direct relationship with, what other people should see me post online, or only what I think affects me and “my own” people?
+Can we thaw the ice of our inner libertarians, our inner “me vs everybody else” and “us versus them” parts that deludes us into thinking that I only need to care about what I own, what I’m in direct relationship with, what other people see me post online, or what I think affects me and “my people”?

 I believe the answers towards ending suffering exist in how we tend to each leaf, a piece of trash on the sidewalk, the ants that search for food in my kitchen, or a landscape that once was floodplains and now regularly floods again.
-The path to liberation runs through those kinds of interactions just as much as in how we show up for other humans and for ourselves.
+The path to liberation runs through these kinds of subtle, soft, interspecies interactions just as much as in how we show up for other humans and for ourselves.

 How we show up for an old wobbly rock, with its etchings long faded away, feels like the perfect way in to think about how we honor our planet.